 Please make every attempt to pick up your child on time at dismissal.
-When parents are late, it creates a burden on the office staff.
+When parents are late, it creates a burden on the staff.
 Homeroom teachers are responsible for releasing students at the end of the day.
 Students are walked to the gate for pick up.
 Teachers stay with students until parents arrive.
-After ten minutes they are taken to room 118.
+After 10 minutes they are taken to the Student Center (room 118).
 Parents will be required to sign out students in the Late Pick Up binder.
 If a student is not picked up at dismissal time and no family or emergency contact is reached within 30 minutes, the local police precinct will be called.